 Henkel introduces recyclable black plastic packaging

-Henkel is introducing an innovative solution for black plastic packaging that is fully recyclable.
-The product, which is being developed in collaboration with Ampacet, a global provider of masterbatch for colouring plastics, uses an alternative carbon-free black color, enabling used bottles to be integrated back into the value chain.
-It will be introduced for black bottles of toilet cleaning products in Germany in May, followed by further Henkel products in the course of this year.
+Together with its supplier Ampacet, a global provider of masterbatch, Henkel is developing an innovative solution for black plastic packaging that is fully recyclable.
+The new packaging material uses an alternative carbon-free black color, enabling used bottles to be integrated back into the value chain.
+It will be introduced for black bottles of toilet cleaning products under the Bref brand in May, followed by further Henkel products in the course of this year.